rgarcia2304/aggreGator/README.md

 ## Set Up

 To start you will want to create a config file.
 Host this config file at the root of your computer.
-Name it .gatorconfig.json Inside it will contain a json file that will contain the current user and database url.
-It should look like this.
+Name it .gatorconfig.json
+Inside it will contain a json file that will contain the current user and database url.
+It should look like this:

 `
 {